CliMT/climt/docs/interaction.rst

 .. ipython:: python

     # These are the tendencies returned by radiation
-    radiation.tendencies
+    radiation.tendency_properties

     # These are the diagnostics returned by radiation
-    radiation.diagnostics
+    radiation.diagnostic_properties

-    # These are the outputs returned by condensation
+    # These are the outputs returned by Simple Physics
-    condensation.outputs
+    simple_physics.output_properties

-    # These are the diagnostics returned by condensation
+    # These are the diagnostics returned by Simple Physics
-    condensation.diagnostics
+    simple_physics.diagnostic_properties

 No component will return **both** outputs and tendencies.
 The tendency of a quantity :math:`X` is given by :math:`\frac{dX}{dt}`, and so